amontalenti/streams/index.rst

             """Called repeatedly to emit tuples."""

     @coroutine
-    def spout_coroutine(spout, target=None):
+    def spout_coroutine(spout, target):
-        """Get tuple from Spout and send it on.""" while True:
+        """Get tuple from spout and send it to target.""" while True:
             tup = spout.next_tuple()
             if tup is None:
                 time.sleep(10)
                 continue
+            if target is not None:
                 target.send(tup)

 Bolt
 ====

-A processing stage in your computation.
+A component that implements one processing stage.

 .. sourcecode:: python